- Undergraduate Math Courses

 The Minor consists of courses from the following two lists:

 All courses carry 3 or 4 credit hours and the total number of required credit hours is between 15 and 18.
-Per LSA rules, at least 10 credits must be taken in-residence.
-All in-residence credits must be taken from the Mathematics Department.
+Per LSA rules, at least 10 credits must be taken in residence.
+The student must earn an overall GPA of at least 2.0 for the minor.
+All in residence credit, MUST be taken in the Mathematics Department.
 In all cases, more advanced courses may be substituted with the approval of a math advisor.
-In particular, students who have satisfied the prerequisite with the honors sequence Math 295-296 will need to consult an advisor for the proper selection of courses.
+In particular, students who have satisfied the prerequisite with the Honors Sequence Math 295-296 will need to consult an advisor for the proper selection of courses.
 Other modifications can also be made with the approval of a math advisor.
-Finally, classes offered outside of Mathematics cannot be used to satisfy the requirements of the minor.
+Finally, classes offered outside Mathematics cannot be used to satisfy the requirements of the Math minor.